HealthHealth

 According to the United Nations Committee on Economic, Social and Cultural Rights, primary health care should be available (in sufficient supply), accessible (easily reached), acceptable and of good quality.2 In 1996, primary level care was made free to everyone in South Africa, but the availability and physical accessibility of health care services remain a problem, particularly for people living in remote areas.

-Physical inaccessibility poses particular challenges when it comes to health services because the people who need these services are often unwell or injured, or need to be carried because they are too young, too old or too weak to walk.
+Physical inaccessibility poses particular challenges when it comes to health services because the people who need these services are often unwell or injured or need to be carried because they are too young, too old or too weak to walk.
 Physical inaccessibility can be related to distance, transport options and costs, or road infrastructure.
 Physical distance and poor roads also make it difficult for mobile clinics and emergency services to reach outlying areas.
-Within South Africa, patterns of health care utilisation are influenced by the distance to the health service provider: those who live further from their nearest health facility are less likely to use the facility.
-This “distance decay” is found even in the uptake of services that are required for all children, including immunisation and maintaining the Road-to-Health book.3
+Within South Africa, the extent to which patients use health care services is influenced by the distance to the health service provider: those who live further from their nearest health facility are less likely to use the facility.
+This ‘distance decay’ is found even in the uptake of services that are required for all children, including immunisation and maintaining the Road-to-Health Book.3

-A fifth (20%) of South Africa's children live far from the primary health care facility they normally use, and 94% attend the facility closest to their home.
-Within the poorest 20% of households, only 3% do not use their nearest facility, while 14% of children in the wealthiest quintile travel beyond their nearest health facility to seek medical attention.
-The main reasons for attending a remote health service relate to perceptions of service quality; a preference for private health services (37%), and other specific quality complaints including long waiting times (16%); the unavailability of medication (6%) and rude or uncaring staff (4%).
-Cost considerations also inform choices, and 11% of households that did not use their nearest facility chose to travel further in order to access cheaper medical care or free government health services.4
+In 2022, 20% of South Africa's children lived far from the primary health care facility they normally use.
+Analyses from previous surveys shows that over 90% of children live in households where members attended the health facility closest to their home.
+The main reasons for attending a more remote health service relate to perceptions of service quality; a preference for private health services (36%), and other specific quality complaints including long waiting times (19%); the unavailability of medication (8%) and rude or uncaring staff (4%).
+Cost considerations also inform choices, and 12% of households that did not use their nearest facility chose to travel further in order to access cheaper medical care or free government health services.4 Unfortunately these questions were dropped from the GHS in 2022

-It is encouraging that the greatest improvements in access have been made in provinces which performed worst in 2002: the Eastern Cape (where the share of children with poor access to health facilities dropped from 53% in 2002 to 26% in 2017), KwaZulu-Natal (down from 48% to 32%), Limpopo (from 42% to 21%) and North West (from 39% to 26%).
-Provinces with the highest rates of access are the largely metropolitan provinces of the Western Cape (where only 6% of children live more than 30 minutes from their usual health care service) and Gauteng (7%).
+It is encouraging that the greatest improvements in health facility accessibility have been made in provinces which performed worst in 2002: the Eastern Cape (where the share of children with poor access to health facilities dropped from 53% in 2002 to 25% in 2022), KwaZulu-Natal (down from 48% to 28%), and Limpopo (from 42% to 25%).
+Provinces with the highest rates of access are the largely metropolitan provinces of the Western Cape and Gauteng, where only 6–7% of children live more than 30 minutes from their usual health care service.

-There are also significant differences between population groups.
-A quarter (22%) of African children travel far to reach a health care facility, compared with between 4% and 9% of Indian, White and Coloured children.
-Racial inequalities are amplified by access to transport: if in need of medical attention, 93% of White children would be transported to their health facility in a private car, compared with only 11% of African children.
-Only 2% of the poorest children (quintile 1) travel to their health facility in a private car, while nearly 60% walk.
+Over twenty percent of African children travel far to reach their usual health care facility, compared with between 6 and 10% of Coloured, Indian and White children.
+Racial inequalities are amplified by access to transport: if in need of medical attention, 94% of White children would be transported to their health facility in a private car, compared with only 13% of African children.
+Only 3% of the poorest children (quintile 1) travel to their health facility in a private car, while 58% walk.

 Poor children bear the greatest burden of disease, due to undernutrition and poorer living conditions and access to services (water and sanitation).
 Yet health facilities are least accessible to the poor.
-More than a quarter of children (29%) in the poorest 20% of households have to travel far to access health care, compared with 7% of children in the richest quintile.
+More than a quarter of children (28%) in the poorest 20% of households travel far to access health care, compared with 7% of children in the richest quintile.

 There are no significant differences in patterns of access to health facilities when comparing children of different sex and age groups.